| GUELPH'S CATHOLIC HILL(published in Our Town, Vol. 2, Issue 1, June 1987)A Hotbed of Scottish Rite Freemasonry?

 some grand Masonic scheme.
 After all, Habsburgs had ruled the old Holy

 Roman Empire for most of 500 years.
+Certainly Maximilian's man in Guelph - Father

 John Holzer - doesn't appear to have been motivated by ecumenical or pan-Christian